raphyduck/api_docs/source/includes/_websocket.md

 <aside class="notice">
-Channel ID's allow you to keep track of the messages, they are static per session, you will receive both the CHANNEL_NAME and the ChanId in the response to a subscription message.
+Channel ID's allow you to keep track of the messages, they are static per session, you will receive both the CHANNEL_NAME and the chanId in the response to a subscription message.
 <ul><li>CHANNEL_NAME: (string) channel name (book, trades, ticker)</li>
-<li>ChanId/CHANNEL_ID: (int) channel identifier.
-ChanId is a numeric channel identifier that the developer
+<li>chanId/CHANNEL_ID: (int) channel identifier. chanId is a numeric channel identifier that the developer
 can use to distinguish between updates for each subscribed channel.</li></ul>
 </aside>